 Fish We Target >>

-While on a fishing charter around Vancouver Island, you can expect to hook into several different species of fish.
+While on a Nanaimo fishing charter, you can expect to hook into several different species of fish.
 Depending on the area we are fishing and the time of year, certain species may be more available than others.
 The main species of salmon we fish for most times of the year are Chinook(Spring or Kings) and Coho(Silvers).
-Don't hesitate to ask us what species of salmon and other fish are in the area you want to book at the time you would like to take a charter.
-Below is a good summary of the fish species you may encounter on your trip with Unreel Fishing Charters on Vancouver Island.
+Don't hesitate to ask us what species of salmon and other fish are available at the time you would like to book a charter.
+Below is a good summary of the fish species you may encounter on your trip with Unreel Fishing Charters in Nanaimo B.C.

 Chinook Salmon AKA Spring, Tyee and King